-New stool analysis technology can give us an accurate view of the microbes in the microbiome - and more importantly, provide personalized diet, lifestyle, and supplement strategies to optimize the results.
+New stool analysis technology can give us an accurate view of the microbes in the microbiome - and more importantly, provide a template for personalized diet, lifestyle, and supplement strategies to optimize the results.

 The gut microbiome is at the center of metabolic and immune health.